threshold-network/threshold/docs/fundamentals/threshold-access-control/conditions-based-decryption-cbd.md

 In broad terms, CBD enables the users of adopting applications to specify conditions for accessing their encrypted data.
 If those conditions are not fulfilled – which means formal verification by a cohort of nodes from the Threshold network – then the data remain entirely unreadable to anyone besides the original data owner/encryptor.
 However, if the predefined conditions are provably satisfied, then the data requester gains decryption rights.&#x20;

+**Threshold Decryption**

+Under the hood, CBD involves splitting a joint secret – a decryption key – into multiples _shares_ and distributing those among authorized and collateralized node operators (stakers in the Threshold network).
+A minimum number – a _threshold_ – of those operators holding the key shares must be online and actively participate in partial decryptions.
+These are subsequently combined on the requester's client to reconstruct the original plaintext data.

 **Conditionality**

 A range of access condition types can be defined by the data owner.
 For example:&#x20;